WorkloadAutomation/ibm-workload-automation-docker-compose/readmes/readme_CONSOLE.md

 7) Save the changes to the docker-composer.yml file.

 Proceed to deploy the product components.
 After the deployment, you can include jobs related to these integrations when defining your workload.

 ## Metrics Monitoring

 Workload Automation exposes a number of metrics to provide you with insight into the state, health, and performance of your environment and infrastructure.
 You can access the product APIs for monitoring and retrieving insightful metrics data.
 The metrics are exposed and can be visualized with tools for displaying application metrics such as, the open source tool Grafana.

-If you use Grafana, you can take advantage of the preconfigured dashboard that is available on [Automation Hub](https://www.yourautomationhub.io/integrations).
-Automation Hub gives you access to the downloadable JSON file on the Grafana web site.
-Use the **Grafana Dashboard: Distributed Environments** for you on-premises deployments including Docker.
-A separate preconfigured dashboard named, **Grafana Dashboard: Kubernetes Environments**, is available for cluster monitoring, including monitoring pods.
-In a Docker environment, by default, the user that performs the cloud deployment is already authenticated to access the metrics.
-However, to grant other users access to the metrics securely using a set of credentials, add additional users to the authentication_config.xml file and then modify the prometheus.xml file that is automatically created in a Docker environment.
-For more information about this procedure and the list of metrics available, see [Metrics monitoring](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_ref/awsrgmonprom.html).
+If you use Grafana, you can take advantage of the preconfigured dashboard that is available with the deployment of the Dynamic Workload Console and the server  components.
+For more information about the metrics available, see [Metrics monitoring](https://www.ibm.com/docs/workload-scheduler/10.1.0?topic=reference-monitoring-prometheus).
+In a Docker environment, by default, access to the metrics does not require authentication.
+However, if you want to specify a different user that can access the metrics securely using credentials, modify the prometheus.xml file that you will find automatically created in a Docker environment, adding the additional users.

 ## Supported Docker versions